-While Primary users have always-on FirstNet priority and preemption for all communications, Extended Primary agencies have varying access to these capabilities depending on the FirstNet plan in which they are enrolled.
-Extended Primary users can be temporarily granted elevated priority and preemption status on FirstNet through a process called "uplift."
+While Primary users have always-on FirstNet priority and preemption for all communications, Extended Primary agencies users may or may not have prioritized access depending on the FirstNet plan in which they are enrolled.
+Extended Primary users can be temporarily granted priority and preemption status on FirstNet through a process called "uplift."